-Cooling mattress pads and mattress toppers can work fine, but may not work as well as a mattress since mattresses likely have more cooling material and features to keep you from sleeping hot.
+Cooling mattress pads and mattress toppers can work fine.
+However, they may not work as well as a mattress.
+A mattress will likely have more cooling material and features to keep you from sleeping hot.

 There are a lot of reasons you may be sleeping hot at night, as we’ve discussed.
 Thick bedding that can’t breathe, a heat-retentive mattress, or an overly warm bedroom are all potential explanations.
 If after making adjustments to your mattress and bedroom you still find yourself sleeping hot at night, you may want to speak with your doctor about possible medical causes and treatments.